How to Migrate an Apache Website to Caddy

 Overview

-Migrating a website involves transferring existing configurations and files to a new server environment.
-ServBay supports users using Caddy as the web server, and for most PHP frameworks and CMS systems, ServBay is ready to use without additional configuration of rewrite rules.
+Migrating a website involves transferring the existing configurations and files to a new server environment.
+ServBay supports users using Caddy as a web server, and for most PHP frameworks and CMS systems, ServBay is ready to use out of the box, with no additional configuration of Rewrite rules required.

 Preparation Before Migration

-Before starting the migration, please ensure you have backed up all website files and databases.
-Various issues may arise during the migration, so backups are crucial.
+Before starting the migration, make sure you have backed up all website files and databases.
+Various issues may arise during the migration process, so backups are essential.

 Apache Configuration